Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Host Security Module
 A Host Security Module (HSM) is a hardware device that safeguards and manages digital keys for strong authentication and provides crypto-processing.
 HSM’s are typically supported for merchants supporting an encrypted online PIN in transactions sent to Commerce Hub.

+## Hybrid Card
+A hybrid card combines both debit and credit card functionality in a single card.
+Based on the rounting choise it allows the customer to be charged immediately using debit processing or a later date using credit processing.
+Commerce Hub allows the merchant to choose the procssing network using [directed routing](?path=docs/Resources/Guides/Directed-Routing.md).

+---

 # I